dennuguyen/calculator/README.md

-Scientific calculator that converts in-fix expressions from the command line to post-fix then evaluates them.
+Calculator that converts in-fix expressions from the command line to post-fix then evaluates them.

 Features: